Housing allocation case questions lawfulness of council’s scheme14 Nov 2022 | William Ford

 Newham didn’t provide an acknowledgment of service or summary grounds of defence to the claim.
 On 20 October 2022, the High Court ordered that a permission hearing be listed as soon as possible after 14 November 2022, on the basis that it would assist the court to have oral submissions on the ground involving discrimination.
 It also noted that the ‘issues in this case are potentially of wider importance than to the claimant and her family alone’.

-However, just prior to this order being made, Newham had agreed that it would exercise its discretion to allow the claimant back on to the housing register.
+However, just before this order being made, Newham had agreed that it would exercise its discretion to allow the claimant back on to the housing register.
 Following some negotiation, it was agreed to reinstate her with a registration date in 2015, that being the time she was first placed on the housing register.
 The registration date is important as where applicants bidding for accommodation are tied, the deciding factor will be the date of registration on the scheme.

 Contact us today